MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 ### Why No Encoder?

 - **Direct Learning from Sequence**: Since GPT’s task is to generate text, the encoder part, which is traditionally used for understanding and encoding a fixed input sequence into a continuous representation, is not required.
-GPT models directly learn to predict the next part of the text from the previous parts, leveraging the context provided by those parts through the self-attention mechanism.
+GPT models **==directly==** learn to predict the next part of the text from the previous parts, leveraging the context provided by those parts through the self-attention mechanism.

 - **Efficiency and Simplicity**: Removing the encoder simplifies the model architecture and focuses computational resources on generating high-quality text outputs.
 This design choice reflects a streamlined approach specifically optimized for the needs of language production tasks, rather than the broader requirements of tasks like translation which need both encoding and decoding capabilities.